 HISTORY OF BMW IN JAPAN

-BMW began working in Japan when John and Becky Knox and their sons arrived in November 1987.
+BMW began ministry in Japan when John and Becky Knox and their sons arrived in November 1987.
 Even though the country was new to the mission, Becky’s parents had been missionaries in Japan for many years, and Becky had lived there until graduating from high school.

 OPPORTUNITIES FOR MISSIONARY WORK

-NEW MISSIONARIES NEEDED
+NEED FOR NEW MISSIONARIES

 Short-term missionary service is another way to help in various ministries in Japan as well as learn about the culture and spiritual needs of the people.
-Through the years, several short-term workers have helped in ministries such as camp work, building, teaching English classes, and tract distribution.
+Through the years, several short-term workers have helped in ministries such as camp work, building, teaching English classes, music, art, and tract distribution.
 For information on applying as short-term or career missionaries, please contact BMW's International Office or John Knox, BMW's Field Leader in Japan.